diekus-zz/webxr-bt/README.md

 * Tilt the Thingy backwards and forwards to make the parrot nod up and down. 🐦
 * Press the button to make the parrot sqwawk! 🗯️

-For more information, see our blog post (coming soon).
+For more information, see [our blog post here](https://medium.com/samsung-internet-dev/creating-a-physical-and-immersive-web-mashup-b5418f14b982).